oracle-livelabs/database/edition-based-redefinition/review-hr-schema/review-hr-schema.md

 ![Select base objects](images/select-base-objects.png " ")

-You have successfully reviewed the HR schema [proceed to the next lab](#next) to start working with Liquibase and SQLcl.
+You have successfully reviewed the HR schema.
+[Proceed to the next lab](#next) to start working with Liquibase and SQLcl.

 ## Acknowledgements

-- Authors - Ludovico Caldara,Senior Principal Product Manager,Oracle MAA PM Team and Suraj Ramesh,Principal Product Manager,Oracle MAA PM Team
+- Authors - Ludovico Caldara and Suraj Ramesh
 - Last Updated By/Date - Suraj Ramesh, Jan 2023